 As the song goes, all weekends should end “easy like Sunday morning”.
 First invented by English writer Guy Beringer in an 1895 essay titled Brunch: A Plea, Sunday brunch was created as a way for people to socialise as they attend to their hangovers from Saturday night.
-Centuries later, the tradition still sticks — impressively, even a tiny island like Singapore has made this a ritual, made infinitely more luxurious with free-flow champagne, Ahead, we pick the best restaurants for Sunday champagne brunches.
+Centuries later, the tradition still sticks — impressively, even a tiny island like Singapore has made this a ritual, made infinitely more luxurious with free-flow champagne, While buffets are currently a thing of the past, these spreads are now served ala carte.
+Ahead, we pick the best restaurants for Sunday champagne brunches.

 Enter the regal, colonial building of The Fullerton and head to Town Restaurant.
 Take a seat on the alfreso terrace if you fancy soaking up the sun.
-Located right next to the Singapore River, the restaurant offers a medley of Singapore signatures as well as Asian favourites such as chicken rice and rendang.
-To keep your afternoon going, easy sipping beckons with free-flowing wine and champagne.
+Located right next to the Singapore River, the restaurant serves up brunch classics alongside crowd favourites such as chilled Maine lobster and scallops, slow-roasted lamb leg scented with rosemary and garlic, Singapore signatures of satay, and dim sum.
+To keep your afternoon going, easy sipping beckons with free-flow pours of house wine, champagne, Bloody Mary, Gin and Tonic and Negroni at $173.